Solve Equations in Python

 Linear and nonlinear equations can also be solved with Excel and MATLAB.
 Click on the appropriate link for additional information and source code.

-The APMonitor Modeling Language with a Python interface is optimization software for mixed-integer and differential algebraic equations.
+The Gekko Optimization Suite with a Python interface is optimization software for mixed-integer and differential algebraic equations.
 It is coupled with large-scale solvers for linear, quadratic, nonlinear, and mixed integer programming (LP, QP, NLP, MILP, MINLP).
 Modes of operation include data reconciliation, real-time optimization, dynamic simulation, and nonlinear predictive control.
-It is freely available through MATLAB, Python, Julia, or from a web browser interface.